yadavnishit/movie_recommender_system/README.md

-# movie_recommender_system

-Movie Recommender System
+#Movie Recommender System
-This project is a content-based movie recommender system built using Python.
-It takes a movie title as input and recommends similar movies based on the overview and other metadata using NLP and cosine similarity.
+A simple content-based movie recommender built with Python.
+Enter a movie title, get a list of similar movies based on the plot summaries using NLP and cosine similarity.

 🚀 What It Does
-You enter the name of a movie, and the system gives you a list of similar movies you might enjoy.
-It does this by analyzing the descriptions (overviews) and computing similarity scores.
+You type in a movie name.
+It looks at the movie's overview, compares it to others, and recommends similar titles.

 🔧 How It Works
-Dataset: Pulled from TMDB with metadata like title, overview, genres, etc.
+Dataset: Comes from TMDB, includes title, overview, genre, etc.

-Data Cleaning: Missing values are handled.
-Only relevant columns are selected.
+Cleaning: Filters out missing data and irrelevant columns.

-Text Processing: Movie overviews are transformed into vectors using CountVectorizer.
+Text Vectorization: Uses CountVectorizer to convert overviews into vectors.

-Similarity: Cosine similarity is used to find and rank similar movies.
+Similarity: Uses cosine similarity to find and rank similar movies.

-Recommendation Logic: Top N similar movies are shown based on a selected movie.
+Recommendation: Returns top N closest matches to the input movie.

 🧰 Tech Stack
 Python 3